About C-N-Do Scotland

 Sustainable responsible tourism in Scotland is nothing new.
 Since C-N-Do was founded in 1984, our ethos has been quiet enjoyment of the nature of Scotland, an awareness and empathy for all aspects of the natural heritage of Scotland, a desire to have minimum impact in our passing through the countryside, and as an organisation try to encourage others to share these values.

-Then as now, there is nothing more refreshing to mind and body than the quiet tranquility of a wild Highland landscape; nothing more inspiring than the power of nature's form in tree, rock and water; nothing more moving than the perfection of wildlife at ease in nature.
+Then as now, there is nothing more refreshing to mind and body than the quiet tranquillity of a wild Highland landscape; nothing more inspiring than the power of nature's form in tree, rock and water; nothing more moving than the perfection of wildlife at ease in nature.

 All C-N-Do walking guides, support manager and instructors have a real passion for Scotland, our natural heritage and landscapes.
 Their enthusiasm for the outdoors, history and wildlife is infectious.

 So be prepared to discover, explore and share a truly wild Scotland experience.